6 Incredible Things to Do at Cape Reinga© NZPocketGuide.com

 3. Hike the Te Paki Coast Track

 Want an awesome multi-day hiking adventure and a fantastic alternative to a New Zealand Great Walk?
 Consider hiking the Te Paki Coastal Track!
-This 48km (30-mile) trail takes 3-4 days to complete, taking in the best scenery of Cape Reinga and the Far North area.
+This 48 km (30 mi) trail takes 3-4 days to complete, taking in the best scenery of Cape Reinga and the Far North area.
 Walk to Spirits Bay, Ninety Mile Beach, Te Paki Stream and more, staying in campsites (some of which are free) along the way.

 Location: There are multiple entry points onto the trail.
 For the full track, start at Kapowairua off State Highway 1 at Waitiki Landing onto Te Hapua Road and then Spirits Bay Road.
 The other end of the track is at Te Paki Stream off State Highway 1 at Te Paki onto Te Paki Stream Road.

-Location: 19km (12 miles) south of Cape Reinga off State Highway 1 down Te Paki Stream Road.
+Location: Te Paki Stream Road, approximately 19 km (12 mi) south of Cape Reinga off State Highway 1.
 There is a car park at the end for vehicles that are not suitable for driving on the sand.
+Note that rental vehicles are typically not permitted to drive on the sand as per rental agreements.

 NZPocketGuide.com© NZPocketGuide.com

-Location: 36km (22 miles) south of Cape Reinga off State Highway 1 down Te Hapua Road then Spirits Bay Road.
+Location: Spirits Bay Road, approximately 36 km (22 mi) south of Cape Reinga off State Highway 1 (then down Te Hapua Road).

 Williamsphotographynz on Wikipedia© Williamsphotographynz on Wikipedia